 At Cedar, we’re obsessed with creating the most patient-friendly billing experience possible — that’s why data is at the heart of everything we do.

 The choices we make about the patient experience are guided by data insights and user research, and the continuous feedback loop we have with patients informs our decision making.
-From discovering why millennials are less likely to pay their healthcare bills than any other group to uncovering that one in 10 consumers simply won’t pay a bill if they don’t understand the administrative process, we are constantly experimenting to improve the patient financial experience and increase net patient collections in the process.
+From discovering why millennials are less likely to pay their healthcare bills than any other group to uncovering that one in 10 consumers simply won’t pay a bill if they don’t understand the administrative process, we are constantly experimenting to improve the patient financial experience and increase patient payments in the process.

 That’s why we’ve released an update to our feedback survey to gain a deeper understanding of patient satisfaction around the digital payment experience.
 Specifically, our new survey will: